StollD/Custom-PQSMod-for-Kopernicus/README.md

 * Enjoy!

 P.S.
 If you don't understand a part of this guide, just write me a PN (Forum name: Thomas P.) or ask per mail. :)
+P.P.S Oh, and: Credit for the example PQSMod goes to Kragrathea ;)